exercism/clojure/exercises/practice/raindrops/.docs/instructions.md

 # Instructions

-Your task is to convert a number into a string that contains raindrop sounds corresponding to certain potential factors.
+Your task is to convert a number into its corresponding raindrop sounds.
-A factor is a number that evenly divides into another number, leaving no remainder.
-The simplest way to test if one number is a factor of another is to use the [modulo operation][modulo].

 If a given number: